CogStack/CogStack-NiFi/docs/deploy/services.md

 - Elasticsearch must be running before Metricbeat or Filebeat start.
 - Only Elastic-native Beats are available; OpenSearch-native Beats do not exist.
-- Authentication/credentials come from `elasticsearch_users.env`.
+- Authentication credentials come from `security/env/users_elasticsearch.env`.

 ### 📉 Kibana / OpenSearch Dashboards